 Many studies have examined the way walnuts can contribute to heart health, help fight off the risk of certain cancers, and aid in the reproductive health of males.

 Since they are filled with nutrient dense calories, it is often a good addition to a weight loss diet.
-A walnut is a great way to stave off hunger, slow digestion, reduce inflammation and regulate blood sugar, thus reducing the risk for type 2 diabetes.
+Eating walnuts are a great way to stave off hunger, slow digestion, reduce inflammation and regulate blood sugar, thus reducing the risk for type 2 diabetes.
 Walnuts are, indeed, a triple threat; reduced inflammation increased heart health and reduced risk of type 2 diabetes.
 Consider adding walnuts as a healthy addition to your diet.
 We think you’ll go nuts for them, too.